 Since 2014, when the County first began its solicitation for two Master Developers to renovate existing fuel facilities, provide the natural gas, and acquire new CNG buses, the OIG has been actively monitoring the procurement process.
-One Request for Proposal (RFP) was for the Department of Transportation and Public Works (formerly Miami-Dade Transit) and the other RFP was for the remainder of the County's heavy vehicle fleet (e.g., Waste Management, Water and Sewer and Internal Services Departments).
+One Request for Proposal (RFP) was for the Department of Transportation and Public Works and the other RFP was for the remainder of the County's heavy vehicle fleet (e.g., Waste Management, Water and Sewer and Internal Services Departments).